Trading-Journal/trading-journal-authentication/README.md

 ## Pending

+* Tenancy
+  * Create tenancy (Company) entity and registry it during signup
+    * Set the current signup user as company admin (for now just a property in company table)
+    * Add company name to registry as optional
+    * If it is not there create like the username
+  * During login return tenancy (company name) in JWT
+* Companies endpoints
+* Role tenancy (Company) Administrator
+  * Can load and change user for the same tenancy (Company)
 * Delete account
+  * Delete common user
+  * Delete tenancy (Company) admin user:
+    * Set another user as admin
+    * Or remove the whole tenancy (Company)
 * Set and document environment variables
 * Test Container/Kubernetes deploy with adding keys files
 * Postman Test run